Logan (film): Marketing

 In April 2016, Fox decided not to showcase its upcoming movie releases, including Logan, at Hall H at San Diego Comic-Con, as the studio felt it could not prevent the piracy of custom trailers and exclusive footage routinely screened for fans in attendance.

 On October 20, 2016, 20th Century Fox released a 90-second teaser trailer to promote Logan, following a six-second sneak peek the prior day.
 Later that day, 20th Century Fox released an international red band version of the trailer, featuring slightly more graphic violence than the original.
 Empire chose the trailer as the best trailer of the year.
 The Hollywood Reporters Aaron Couch praised the trailer, and stated, "If Logan delivers on the promise of this trailer, it will be a true rarity in modern superhero movie making."
 James Dyer of Empire heralded the trailer and its director, James Mangold, by stating: "We've had a veritable feast of great trailers ... from John Wick to Rogue One, Assassin's Creed and A Cure for Wellness.
 But none ..., no matter how impressive, have been quite so artfully constructed as this glorious first look at [Mangold]'s Logan."
 Forrest Wickman of Slate called the trailer "surprisingly mournful".

 Home media

 Logan was released on Blu-ray, DVD, and 4K on May 23, 2017, and was released on Digital HD on May 16, 2017.
 The film became available to stream on Disney+ on July 22, 2022, alongside Deadpool and Deadpool 2.

 Logan Noir

+Prior to the release of Logan Noir, 20th Century Fox promoted Logan with a black-and-white social photography campaign released through social media, including the WponX Instagram account.
+The campaign included photography by Dean Bradshaw and formed part of the studio's broader Logan Campaign, which won Gold at the 2017 Clio Entertainment Awards in the Theatrical: Integrated Campaign category.
+Clio credits for the campaign listed 20th Century Fox vice president Jeffrey Kelly among the credited studio executives.
+Entertainment coverage at the time noted that the black-and-white imagery became a distinctive part of the film's marketing and generated fan speculation that the film itself might be released in black and white.

-On April 29, 2017, James Mangold announced via Twitter that a black-and-white version of the film entitled Logan Noir would have a limited theatrical run in U.S. theaters, an event set to begin on May 16, 2017.
+On April 29, 2017, James Mangold announced that a black-and-white version of the film entitled Logan Noir would have a limited theatrical run in U.S. theaters, an event set to begin on May 16, 2017.
 Mangold stated that Logan was shot as a color film with the awareness that it would play well as a black and white film.
 The film was re-graded and timed shot by shot for the Noir edition.
 This version of the film is included on the Digital HD release and also included in the DVD and Blu-ray Combo Pack.